jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We see some fruit.
 Open them up.
 Ants.
 Rotten.
 There's no fruit.
 No baobabs.
 No deer feeding.

 The Giving Tree is dead!
 I hit it with my spear.
-I break the sacred branch.
-I break another.
+Again.
 Then someone stops me.

 All together we kneel to the tree.
 We pray to the gods for another.